freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 of frameworks, that's why professional developers use python for making most secured frameworks and for socket-programmings.

 ##### Machine Learning, Deep Learning:
 Python is one of the best languages suited for machine learning, deep learning and data analytics with a stronghold in all of them.
+Python's libraries allow it to learn from text files, images and even video.

 There are specialized languages best suited for various role such as R and MATLAB but when it comes to overlapping fields of applications python wins hands down due to its flexibility and rapid prototyping and availability of libraries.